How to improve your child’s 2025 CAT4 score

 THE ABOVE DOWNLOADS ARE FROM A REAL CAT4 TEST

-What do CAT4 test practice Spatial Reasoning questions look like?
+What do CAT4 practice tests Spatial Reasoning questions look like?

 Spatial Reasoning in CAT4 covers both Folding and Hidden Shapes.